tantialex/artnet-rpi-gpu-hub75-matrix/readme.md

 Because we are have a 9600-2400Hz refresh rate we are able to use up to 64bit PWM cycles.
 That means that each RGB value can have 64 levels of brightness or 64*64*64 = 262144 colors.
 In practice though, values at the lower end (more bits off than on) have a much more perceptible effect on brightness than values at the higher end (more on than off).
-This is because the human eye is much more sensitive to brightness changes in darker levels than at brighter levels.
+This is because the human eye is much more sensitive to brightness changes at darker levels than at brighter levels.
 To correct this I have added gamma correction.
 See color calibration further in this document for details.

 brightness is controlled via a 9K "jitter mask".
 9K of random bytes are generated and if each random value is > brightness level (uint8_t) the OE pin is toggled for the mask. when OE is toggled high, the display is toggled off.
-By applying this mask for every pixel, we are able to output our normal pwm color data and toggle the brightness value on or off randomly averaging out to the current brightness level.
+By applying this mask for every pixel, we are able to output our normal BCM color data and toggle the brightness value on or off randomly averaging out to the current brightness level.
 This provides for very fine tuned brightness control (255 levels) while maintaining excellent color balance.

-Alternatively, you can encode brightness data directly into the PWM data, however, this yields very poor results for low brightness levels even when using 64 bits of pwm data. this is controlled via the scene_info->jitter_brightness boolean.
+Alternatively, you can encode brightness data directly into the PWM data, however, this yields very poor results for low brightness levels even when using 64 bits of BCM data. this is controlled via the scene_info->jitter_brightness boolean.

-The mapping from 24bpp (or 32bpp) RGB data to pwm data is very optimized.
+The mapping from 24bpp (or 32bpp) RGB data to BCM data is very optimized.
 It uses 128-bit SIMD vectors for the innermost loop.
 All 3 output ports are mapped in a single line of code, allowing the compiler to compute the value of all pins and then update memory in 1 atomic operation.